-Bristol is making great steps towards a more open, transparent and honest representation of its history in relation to slavery and colonialism.
+Bristol is taking great steps towards a more open, transparent and honest representation of its history in relation to slavery and colonialism.
 Important developments include the following:

 Colston Hall – Colston Street, Centre, BS1 (includes Colston Street Bar & Kitchen).
-The city’s major music venue has announced that it will change its name, as a reflection of its commitment to diversity, inclusion and equality.
+The city’s major music venue announced that it will change its name as a reflection of its commitment to diversity, inclusion and equality.
 It will choose a new name as part of its upcoming refurbishments, and marking its 150th anniversary.
-We understand that it is inviting artists to create a piece helping to tell the story of this name change, and communicate why it is important.
+We understand that it is inviting artists to create a piece helping to mark its historic name change, and communicating why this change is important.

 The school formerly known as Colston’s Primary School held an exemplary three-month consultation with students and the school community.
 They voted to change the school’s name.
 Coinciding with its 70th anniversary, in 2018 the students and teachers of Colston’s Primary chose a new name: Cotham Gardens Primary School

 Bristol’s oldest craft beer pub, formerly known as the Smiles Brewery Tap and later as Colston Yard Pub, announced that it was dropping ‘Colston’.
 It is now the Bristol Yard Pub.